InSpaceAI/RL-InDrone/Readme.md

  - Angular velocity vector of drone

 ### Action
- - Value of each propellers lift
+ - Value of each propellers lift(Continuous)

 ### Reward
  - Δ(Distance from Drone to ball)